 - Advanced radiation therapy treatments: These include Gamma Knife® radiosurgery, Tomotherapy®, and RapidArc®.

 - Proton therapy: Proton therapy is a means to target the tumor directly and reduce the risk of damage to nearby healthy tissue.
 It also may lessen short- and long-term side effects.
 Proton therapy can be used in certain types of brain cancer.
-Northwestern Medicine is the first and only health system in Illinois, and the ninth in the country, to offer proton therapy.
+The Northwestern Medicine Proton Center is the first and only proton center in Illinois, and the ninth in the country, to offer proton therapy.
 We offer it at the Northwestern Medicine Proton Center in Warrenville.

 - External beam radiation therapy (EBRT): EBRT directs high-energy rays of radiation from outside of your body directly at cancer inside your body.
 It treats large areas of the body, such as your brain.
 Many people need brachytherapy after EBRT.